cryptolake/Graff/README.md

 ## Setup

 `pip install pygraff` to install

-look at `settings` for example config

-Set the `GRAFF_CONF` environment to the location of graff config.
+Set the `GRAFF_CONF` environment to the path of graff settings file.

+Copy the [example settings file]('/blob/master/settings') to the chosen path and change what needs to be changed.

 ## Usage

+Here's a [video]('https://youtu.be/giPiaubVhrA') going through the steps of the generation.

 `graff -n <Page name>` to create new blog page in posts_dir.